Reading Time: 4 minutes

 Friday: Upper Body

-The importance of knowing what and how much you are eating are both critical to losing body fat or gaining muscle mass.
+The importance of knowing what and how much you are eating are so critical to losing body fat or gaining muscle mass.

 How can you build your dream body if you do not know what or how much is going into your system?